There are some cities I click with instantly.

 I visited Barcelona twice in the summer and never quite got the love for it.
-It was throbbingly crowded, maddeningly touristy, and far more expensive than anywhere else in Spain.
+It was throbbingly crowded, maddeningly touristy, made me want to use every Spanish curse word in the book, and was far more expensive than anywhere else in Spain.
 The Gaudí architecture was cool, sure — but could you even see it over the selfie sticks?

 I’m a contrarian at heart.
 I proudly tell people my favorite country is Albania or Nicaragua just to see the puzzled looks on their faces.
 I take a weird pleasure in telling people my favorite cities in the world count Sofia and Belgrade amongst their numbers.